divya-09nimbalkar/News-Aggregation-Pipeline/README.md

 #  News Aggregation Pipeline

 A data engineering project for aggregating, cleaning, and analyzing news articles.
-Built with **Python**, designed for modularity, reproducibility, and extensibility.
+Built with Python, designed for modularity, reproducibility, and extensibility.

 ##  Overview
 This project collects news data from multiple sources, processes it into structured datasets, and provides tools for analysis and visualization.